Rijtim1/download-cleaner/README.md

 # Download Cleaner

 This is a python script I wrote to clean/organize the downloads folder.

+rename the clean.bat.sample file to clean.bat and set the path correctly for the script to work.